Increase Website Conversion: Learn What Prospects Want Without Asking

-Viewing what people type into your website’s search box is analogues to listening to prospects in person, or observing their behaviors for revealing and important nuances to help fine tune your sales approach.
+Viewing what people type into your website’s search box is analog to listening to prospects in person, or observing their behaviors for revealing and important nuances to help fine-tune your sales approach.
 Data collected from internal site search can help you to understand visitor behaviors and in turn, increase your conversion rates.

 Listen with Your Site’s Internal Search Box

-Your website’s search box collects what visitor’s type in, whether they be full questions, “do you sell xyz products?” or single words, xyz’s “product name”.
+Your website’s search box collects what visitors type in, whether they be full questions, “do you sell XYZ products?” or single words, XYZ’s “product name”.
 What visitors type in your search box expresses the collective needs and interests of potential customers in their own words – which is extremely valuable to use verbatim where appropriate throughout the site.
-This additional insight, coupled with what you already know about your market, could help you increase your website conversion and even sales – whether visitors are able buy something on your site or not.
+This additional insight, coupled with what you already know about your market, could help you increase your website conversion and even sales – whether visitors are able to buy something on your site or not.